BestTimesToVisit.com Logo

 Warsaw Metro

-Tip:Download the 'Jakdojade' app – it's indispensable for planning routes across all public transport and shows real-time arrivals.
-Avoid buying single tickets if you plan on making multiple journeys; a day pass is usually more economical.
-Be mindful of rush hour (7-9 AM and 4-6 PM) as trains can get very crowded.
-Let passengers exit before boarding.
+Tip:Download the 'Jakdojade' app – it's indispensable for planning routes across all public transport in Warsaw and shows real-time schedules.
+Avoid buying single tickets if you plan on using public transport more than twice a day; a 24-hour pass is usually more economical.
+Validate your ticket in the machines at the station entrance before heading to the platform.

 Trams